Enhanced DDoS Portal Redesign

 Context & Problem

 When a DDoS (Distributed Denial of Service) attack happens, customers need immediate understanding.
 Instead, AT&T’s DDoS customers were juggling three separate portals to interpret their traffic, alerts, mitigations, analytics, protected zones, reports, admin tools, and documentation.
 Each portal looked and behaved differently, which added friction during already high-pressure moments.
-Our MSS operations team confirmed the impact: about 70 percent of support calls were tied to portal confusion.

 Preliminary Research & Findings